InfiRRiar/russian-poetry-classification/README.md

 **TF–IDF + Linear SVM**

-Used as a strong classical reference point.

 ---

 ### Main Model

 **BERT-based sequence classifier with LoRA fine-tuning**

-Instead of updating all transformer weights, LoRA adapters are trained inside attention layers.

-Reasons for this setup:
-- Enables training on limited hardware;
-- Allows faster experimentation;
-- Provides hands-on experience with parameter-efficient fine-tuning.

 A small pretrained backbone was intentionally chosen to allow local training and to evaluate how much performance can be extracted from a lightweight model.